tkoch96/root_dns_latency/paper.md

 \end{figure}

 To generate each line in Figure \ref{fig:user_root_latency_per_day}, the expected root latency per RR per query is multiplied by the number of queries per day each RR makes.
 This is then weighted by user count (from the CDN data set) and the resulting CDF is calculated.
-The only question left to answer is how to calculate the expected root latency per RR.
+Note the only detail still unexplained is the way in which to estimate the expected root latency per RR. \break \break
-As a useful comparison, we have included lines labeled "basic-n" which are generated naively assuming the latency from every RR to every root server is n ms. Similarly, the line labeled "basic-80-everything" is generated further assuming every RR in DITL, but not in the CDN data set, has one user per day.
-This line therefore includes information about every RR seen in DITL and is a complete overestimation of actual latency experienced by each user; however, the two lines are barely distinguishable.
-This is further proof of the representativeness of the DCDN data set.
+We use a few methods of calculating this expected latency.
+As a useful comparison, we include lines labeled "basic-n" which are generated naively assuming the latency from every RR to every root server is n ms. For example, the median latency incurred by a single user each day due to root DNS resolution is 44 ms assuming a query from any RR to each root is 80 ms. \break \break
-The line labeled "heuristic root value" are calculated as follows: assume each RR queries the set of roots according to a distribution $p_{RR}$, where $p_{RR}$ is a discrete p.d.f. over the 12 root servers indicating the probability with which the RR chooses each root server to query.
-This p.d.f. is calculated directly from the DITL data.
+The line labeled "heuristic root value" is calculated as follows: assume each RR queries the set of roots according to a distribution $p_{RR}$, where $p_{RR}$ is a discrete p.d.f. over the 12 root servers indicating the probability with which the RR chooses each root server to query.
+This p.d.f. is calculated empirically from the DITL data.
 Next, obtain median latency values to each root (e.g. from RIPE Atlas) and call these $l_{RR}$.
 Note that, for now, $l_{RR}$ is independent of RR.
 Compute the expected latency from each RR to any root as the dot product between $l_{RR}$ and $p_{RR}$ (i.e. the expectation of the latency).
 Although somewhat imprecise, this method of calculating latency for each user takes into account that some root servers generally exhibit lower latencies than others due to investments in infrastructure \footnote{ For example, at the time of writing the median latency to B root (3 sites) is 130ms whereas the median latency to F root  (225 sites) is less than 5 ms. }.
 Hence, this line can be considered a more reasonable estimate of the latency users experience due to root DNS resolution.
-This is corroborated by the "middle-of-the-pack" median and $95^{th}$ percentile estimates of .352ms/day and 4.104ms/day, respectively.
+This is corroborated by the "middle-of-the-pack" median estimate of 15 ms/day. \break \break
-Finally, the line labeled "RIPE" looks only at those RR's in both the DITL and CDN data sets housing RIPE probes.
-RIPE probes routinely issue ping measurements to each root server and report latency values.
-From the preceding paragraph, $l_{RR}$ is then populated from these measurements for each RR, and the expected root latency per query is calculated per RR according to $p_{RR}$.
-From Table \ref{tab:dataset_matching_statistics}, we see that /24's housing RR's of RIPE probes only account for 14.4\% of the volume in DITL, and less than .1\% of all /24's; hence, RIPE probes are not representative of the population as expected.
+The line labeled "RIPE" looks only at those RR's in both the DITL and CDN data sets housing RIPE probes.
+We are interested in RIPE probes, since RIPE probes routinely issue ping measurements to each root server and report latency values.
+Note that we were able to determine the RR for a subset of all active RIPE probes.
+Further, the set of RR's housing a RIPE probe did not overlap perfectly with RR's in the DCDN data set.
+Using our notation from the previous paragraphs, $l_{RR}$ is then populated from these ping measurements for each RR, and the expected root latency per query is calculated per RR according to $p_{RR}$.
+From Table \ref{tab:dataset_matching_statistics}, we see that /24's housing RR's of RIPE probes only account for 21\% of the volume in DITL, and about .1\% of all /24's; hence, RIPE probes are not representative of the population (as expected).
 However, for clients in these /24's, this is a fairly accurate measurement of the expected daily latency due to root DNS resolution.
-We see this method provides the lowest median and $95^{th}$ percentile estimates of .225ms/day and 4.011ms/day, respectively.
-This makes sense, as RIPE probes probably reside in areas of the world with better connectivity.
+Additionally, many studies, e.g. \cite{li_levin_spring_bhattacharjee_2018}, use RIPE probes when measuring anycast latency/inefficiency so this line could provide a useful comparison.
+We see this method provides one of the lowest median estimates of 12 ms/day.
+This makes sense, as RIPE probes generally reside in well connected areas of Europe. \break \break
+Finally, the line labeled 'ideal' does not use DITL query volumes to calculate daily user latency, but instead represents some hypothetical scenario in which each RR queries for all TLD records exactly once per TTL.
+The resulting hypothetical median daily latency of .23 ms could represent a future in which caching works at recursives as intended.

+## Discussion

+### Approximations and Limitations
-Regardless of which method is used to calculate expected latency, users generally experience median values of  $<$ 1 ms/day while worst case users generally experience $<$ 50 ms/day.
-Even when making the conservative assumption that every root query from every RR takes 500ms, 95\% of users experience no more than 80ms/day of latency due to root DNS resolution which is \textit{inconsequential}.
-Moreover, recall that the notion of "user" here is likely a NAT, representing several users, and that we do not prune requests unrelated to web traffic (e.g. PTR requests) or invalid domain look-ups when parsing DITL traces.
-This further establishes that Figure \ref{fig:user_root_latency_per_day} is to be interpreted as a conservative upper bound of daily root latency experienced by users.
+Regardless of which method is used to calculate expected latency, users generally experience median values of  $<$ 50 ms/day while worst case users generally experience $<$ 10 s/day.
+Moreover, recall the following simplifications we make in our above analysis.
+\begin{enumerate}
+        \item Requests to root servers are generated by a myriad of services, so each request may not have been generated by an actual user.
+        \item The notion of "user" here (in the CDN) is likely a home router, potentially representing several users across many devices.
+        \item We do not prune requests unrelated to typical web traffic such as PTR requests or requests to invalid domains.
+        \item The DCDN data set contains particularly "active" RR's.
+\end{enumerate}
+This further establishes that Figure \ref{fig:user_root_latency_per_day} is to be interpreted as a conservative upper bound of daily root latency experienced by users. \break
+Although it may not be valid or worthwhile to reason about specific numbers obtained from the above analysis, we can say that the typical user experiences very little latency due to root DNS resolution.

+### Root DNS in Anycast
-Although it may not be valid to reason about specific numbers obtained from the above analysis, we can conservatively say that  the typical user hardly ever experiences latency due to root DNS resolution.
-Therefore when assessing the utility or performance of IP anycast, it may not be sufficient or useful to point at a set of root DNS queries that incurred unnecessarily high latency.
-As we show here, users rarely interact with the root DNS infrastructure.
-Hence the utility of proposed improvements to IP anycast should not be assessed using root DNS servers, as the generalization ability of the improvement to all IP anycast systems is unpredictable.
+In the context of anycast, recall that studies routinely use the root servers as sources of data.
+However, in light of these results, one can question whether the typical user interacts with these particular anycast deployments.
+One could go further to argue the utility of proposed improvements to IP anycast should not be assessed using root DNS servers, as the generalization ability of the improvement to all IP anycast systems is uncertain. \break
+Regardless, we believe these results should encourage others to consider the implications of anycasts' weakness, whatever they may be.
+Pointing out sub-optimal performance for the sake of analysis is interesting, but it is equally interesting to note whether or not this sub-optimal performance has any practical, measurable effect.

-# Related Work[n]
+# Related Work
-IP anycast is usually studied in two applications: the root DNS servers [], and CDN's [].
-In addition to these topics, we discuss studies of popular recursive resolvers, and client-centric measurements of web latency.
+IP anycast performance is usually studied in the context of two applications: the root DNS servers, and CDN's.
+In addition to these topics, we discuss studies of popular recursive resolvers, and client-centric measurements of web performance.

 ## Root DNS Anycast Performance
 The performance of anycast in the context of root DNS is generally gauged by anycast's ability to balance load among server replicas or provide low latency to users.
 Generally, all studies conclude that anycast successfully balances load, while latency performance depends on the specific deployment configuration. \cite{moura2016anycast} looks at a DDoS attack on the root name server infrastructure, and generally shows that anycast is a good defense mechanism against such attacks.
 An earlier study, \cite{sarat2006use} confirms that anycast protects the root DNS infrastructure against such attacks and, furthermore, that anycast routes users to an optimal location in most cases. \cite{de2017anycast} looks at user latency to C, F, K, and L-root and attributes better performance to good geographic location and peering strategies.
 These findings coincide with an earlier study, \cite{ballani2006measurement}, who conclude the performance of anycast is intrinsically linked to deployment strategy.
-Additionally \cite{de2017anycast} finds that as few as 12 sites can provide "good" latency to users. \cite{li_leven_spring_bhattacharjee_2018}, \cite{colitti2006evaluating}, \cite{de2017anycast}, and \cite{liang2013measuring} are all examples of studies who quantify latencies to various root servers, and note how these compare to the (optimal) latency of the closest unicast alternative for the client who issued the query.
+Additionally \cite{de2017anycast} finds that as few as 12 sites can provide "good" latency to users. \cite{li_levin_spring_bhattacharjee_2018}, \cite{colitti2006evaluating}, \cite{de2017anycast}, and \cite{liang2013measuring} are all examples of studies who quantify latencies to various root servers, and note how these compare to the (optimal) latency of the closest unicast alternative for the client who issued the query.